~/.openclaw/workspace). The model only remembers what gets

 What goes where

-session.
+of a session.
 It is not a raw transcript, daily log, or exhaustive archive.

 memory/YYYY-MM-DD.md files are the working layer: detailed daily notes,